helpbuttons/hb-docs/docs/English/concepts.md

 1. **Search and filter**: users can search buttons by tag across a Network
 2. **Notifications**: users can subscribe to tags in their settings and receive email notifications when new buttons with those tags are created

 Tags are free-form — anyone can create a tag when posting a button.
-Network admins can suggest or feature preferred tags in the Network's configuration.
+Network coordinators can suggest or feature preferred tags in the Network's configuration.

 ---